RojenTmg/ems/readme.rst

 **HOW TO OPEN XAMPP AND COPY FOLDER**

-1. Make sure to have Xampp installed on you PC.
+1. | Make sure to have Xampp installed on you PC.
 If not, first install it.
+   | Please see `XAMPP Installation Process <https://www.wikihow.com/Install-XAMPP-for-Windows>`_ for further details.
 2. Copy the 'ems' folder in the 'C:\xampp\htdocs' folder.
 3. First open the Xampp Control Panel and start Apache and MySQL.